 In addition, consider these examples:

-- Exploring functionality on the basis of frequency of use by daily, weekly or monthly activities can be enlightening.
+• Exploring functionality on the basis of frequency of use by daily, weekly or monthly activities.

 Name Each Feature Group

 Individual features may bubble up to become the name for a feature group.
-Each may include a description.
-Often, overtime, there is an image or icon associated with each feature bucket.
+Each feature group may include a description.
+Often, overtime, there may be an image or icon associated with each feature bucket.

 Putting Your B2B Product Messaging Together